Cloufield/GWASTutorial/05_PCA/README.md

     - 3. Running PCA using un-related samples and independent SNPs (https://www.cog-genomics.org/plink/2.0/strat#pca)
     - 4. Projecting to all samples (https://www.cog-genomics.org/plink/2.0/score#pca_project)

-!!! note "MAF filter for LD-pruning and PCA"
+!!! info "MAF filter for LD-pruning and PCA"
-    For LD-pruning and PCA, we usually only use variants with MAF > 0.01 or MAF>0.05.
-Since the sample dataset only contains variants with MAF > 0.05.
-We will skip the MAF filtering here.
-But please do keep this in mind when you work with your own datasets.
-(You can simply add `--maf 0.01` or `--maf 0.05` when performing LD-pruning or PCA.)
+    For LD-pruning and PCA, we usually only use variants with MAF > 0.01 or MAF>0.05 ( `--maf 0.01` or `--maf 0.05`) for robust estimation.

 ---------
 ## Sample codes